AzureCosmosDB/iot-solution-accelerator/Quickstart.md

     ![The search results are displayed.](media/webapp-trips-search.png "Trips")

-## Exercise 7: Perform CRUD operations using the Web App
+## Section 7: Perform CRUD operations using the Web App

-In this exercise, you will insert, update, and delete a vehicle record.
+In this section, you will insert, update, and delete a vehicle record.

 ### Task 1: Create a new vehicle